 En español | Yes.
 This is how it works: There are two different limits under the Retirement Earnings Test.
-The lower limit is $15,480 in 2014 and applies to everyone who is below the full retirement age (age 66) for all of the year.
-For these people, benefits are reduced by $1 for every $2 in earnings over $15,480.
-The upper limit, $41,400 in 2014, applies to anyone who reaches full retirement age in the year and is only applied during the months prior to that birthday's month.
-For these people, benefits are reduced by $1 for every $3 in earnings over $41,400.
+The lower limit is $15,720 in 2016 and applies to everyone who is below the full retirement age (age 66) for all of the year.
+For these people, benefits are reduced by $1 for every $2 in earnings over $15,720.
+The upper limit, $41,880 in 2016, applies to anyone who reaches full retirement age in the year and only applies to earnings before the month you reach full retirement age.
+For these people, benefits are reduced by $1 for every $3 in earnings over $41,880.

 Join or Renew With AARP for Just $16 a Year

 - Discounts on travel and everyday savings

 - An ally on issues that matter most to you

 - Free membership for your spouse or partner